-From the beginning to the end of the Old Testament we read that the scope of God’s rule is universal (Genesis 1:1; Isaiah 54:5; Jeremiah 32:27).
+From the beginning of the Old Testament, we read that the scope of God’s rule is universal (Genesis 1:1; Isaiah 54:5; Jeremiah 32:27).
 He is the only true, eternal, and living God, and all nations are invited to worship him (Psalm 117:1), not just Israelites.
 His concern is for anyone who bears his image (Genesis 1:26–28), even though all stand guilty before him as a result of Adam’s sin (Genesis 3).

 God’s concern for all nations comes into greater focus in Genesis 12.
 After a crescendo of worldwide evil outlined in Genesis 1–11, God calls a man named Abraham and makes the following promises:

 Go from your country and your kindred and your father’s house to the land that I will show you.
 And I will make of you a great nation, and I will bless you and make your name great, so that you will be a blessing.
 I will bless those who bless you, and him who dishonors you I will curse, and in you all the families of the earth shall be blessed.
 (Genesis 12:1–3)

 Through Abraham’s story comes God’s solution to the entire world’s sin problem.
 Either blessings or curses will come to all people groups through their relation to Abraham.
 It is clear that God’s blessing is not only for those who are physical descendants of Abraham (i.e., the Israelites).
 In keeping with God’s promise in Genesis 3:15, Abraham’s blessing is the antidote to the curse of the world.